 16.3.
 Couriering, procurement and salvage

 Become a space postie!
 Usually pretty straightforward: accept jobs from the missions boards, take cargo from A to B. Some missions do not require the use of any cargo space, e.g. messages, small packages, etc. Be aware that you will sometimes be requested to transport cargo that is considered illegal at the intended destination, but this will be spelt out in the mission description.
 If this is the case you will need to avoid been scanned by the authorities (jump to pirating, smuggling and silent running section).
 Also, some missions will result in hostile ships being sent after you.
 Again, you’ll be warned of this in the description.

 A variation on this is procurement contracts, where you will be tasked with sourcing x tonnes of a particular commodity and delivering within a specified time frame (the EDDB commodity finder is great for this).
 Sometimes it will specify these must be stolen and sometimes this will be from a specific target (jump to pirating, smuggling and silent running section), so read the briefing carefully.
-Whereas salvage missions require you to recover items found at a specific signal source (jump to a note on missions section) or to head to a search zone on a planetary surface (jump to Surface missions section).
+Whereas salvage missions require you to recover items found at a specific signal source (jump to Making money early on and signal sources) or to head to a search zone on a planetary surface (jump to Surface missions section).

 16.4.
 Bounty hunting